Understanding a Primary Key with SQL

 Primary keys are almost always indexed fields.
 In fact, most databases will index them by default.
 As a result, the database optimizes and prioritizes these columns for performance reasons.
 This is because these keys are references as foreign keys to other tables.
 We can see in the above example how the customer data gets tied to the invoice data through the reference of this key.

 These keys are also primarily used to enforce integrity of a table meaning there can be only one primary key value per table.
 These values will always be unique because they have enforced uniqueness.
 If we were to try and insert a duplicate value then we would see an error similar to the one below.

-On top of being unique, they cannot be NULL.
-Empty values are not allowed.
-This is not to be confused with a unique key.
+On top of being unique, they cannot be NULL or empty.
+Even though Primary Keys are unique they should not be confused with a unique key.
 Unique keys will allow NULL values to exist.